Learning Without Losing Identity: Capability Evolution for Embodied Agents: Conclusion

 \section{Conclusion}

-We have presented a capability-centric evolution paradigm for long-lived embodied agents.
+\looseness=-1 We have presented a capability-centric evolution paradigm for long-lived embodied agents.
 By decoupling agent identity from capability growth, our framework enables continuous performance improvement while maintaining system stability and safety.
-The key contributions of this work are: \begin{enumerate}[nosep] \item A capability-centric evolution paradigm that separates persistent agent identity from evolving capabilities. \item A formal model comprising Embodied Capability Modules (ECMs) as modular, versioned units of embodied functionality with a closed-loop evolution operator. \item A runtime governance layer that enforces safety and policy constraints during every capability invocation. \item Empirical demonstration that capability evolution improves task success rate from 32.4\% to 91.3\% over 20 iterations while maintaining low variance ($\sigma^2{=}2.0$) and zero safety violations. \end{enumerate}
+Our contributions are: (i)~a capability-centric paradigm that separates persistent agent identity from evolving capabilities; (ii)~a formal model casting Embodied Capability Modules (ECMs) as modular, versioned units of embodied functionality with a closed-loop evolution operator; (iii)~a runtime governance layer enforcing safety and policy constraints at every capability invocation; and (iv)~empirical demonstration that on T6 (8-step bimanual peg-in-hole), capability evolution reaches $63.3 \pm 27.6$\% peak success across four seeds vs.\ $10.8 \pm 8.8$\% for the strongest agent-modification baseline (Welch's $t$, $p{=}0.027$), with zero unsafe executions and $\Delta\pi{=}0$ agent-policy drift.
+Open directions include parameter-level continual-learning comparisons, standardised benchmarks for capability evolution, formal interface contracts to preserve composition validity across skill versions, and multi-agent extensions with shared skill registries evolving asynchronously.

-This paper is part of a broader research programme on embodied intelligence architecture.
-A companion paper on agent runtime systems (AEROS)~\cite{qin2026aeros} addresses the operating-system layer for agent execution, while the present work contributes the learning system for capability growth.
-Together, they establish a complete architecture spanning execution management and capability evolution.

-Several promising directions remain open.
-First, our modular architecture may eliminate catastrophic forgetting entirely in embodied control---a hypothesis that warrants systematic comparison with parameter-level continual learning methods (EWC, progressive networks) in robotics settings.
-Second, standardised benchmarks for capability evolution are lacking; existing safe RL benchmarks (Safety-Gymnasium, OmniSafe) measure single-iteration performance but not evolution over time.
-Third, when skills evolve independently, composed behaviours may break---formal interface contracts and type systems for skill I/O could ensure composition validity across versions.
-Finally, extending capability evolution to multi-agent settings, where agents share skill registries and evolve asynchronously, raises coordination challenges that connect to distributed systems research.
-We believe these directions, together with real-world robot deployment, will further validate the capability-centric paradigm.